Forms and Links

 Take this 35-minute self-paced e-learning module for Supervisors and HR/Business Partners.
 It provides detailed information for supervisors along with employees who are responsible for administering Family Medical Leave.

 Federal Family and Medical Leave Act of 1993 (FMLA)

 The University of Nebraska-Lincoln and the Federal Family and Medical Leave Act of 1993 (FMLA) provide eligible employees with up to twelve weeks of unpaid leave for certain family and medical reasons.
-Managerial/professional and office/service employees of the University of Nebraska with an FTE of .50 or greater are eligible.
-Also eligible are all other employees (including temporary and graduate student employees) who have worked at least 1,250 hours during the year preceding the start of the requested leave are also eligible according to the provisions contained herein.
+All regular academic/administrative, managerial/professional and office/service employees of the University of Nebraska with an FTE of .50 or greater, are eligible for family/medical leaves of absence.
+Other employees (including graduate student and temporary employees) who have worked for at least 1,250 hours during the year preceding the start of the requested leave are also eligible according to the provisions contained herein.

 - to address maternal/paternal concerns related to the birth or adoption of a child, or the placement of a child with the employee for foster care;